 SQL Server maintenance

-It’s very rare that a database server completely fails, most of the times when an issue occurs you can notice a drop in terms of performance as the server runs out of disk space or operations are very slow to perform, before the database becomes corrupt.
+It’s very rare that a database server completely fails, most of the time when an issue occurs you can notice a drop in terms of performance as the server runs out of disk space or operations are very slow to perform before the database becomes corrupt.

 This kind of scenario shows proof as to why it’s important that besides backup plans for your database, you have set up maintenance plans.

-But most of the times you are not the creator of the maintenance plan and you have just recently joined the DBA team at your organization and have to continue with their plan.
+But most of the time you are not the creator of the maintenance plan and you have just recently joined the DBA team at your organization and have to continue with their plan.

-If their plan involves running a custom written SQL scripts or Windows batch scripts, there’s good news as these scripts can be run directly from SQLBackupAndFTP before and/or after, depending on how your plan is set up, the backup process is executed.
+If their plan involves running custom-written SQL scripts or Windows batch scripts, there’s good news as these scripts can be run directly from SQLBackupAndFTP before and/or after, depending on how your plan is set up, the backup process is executed.